bvinoth186/notes/AWS-CSA-Pro.md

   - ue either white-listing or blacklisting but not both
   - Establish clear strategy on when to create account

+# Deployment and Operations management

+ - Cloudformation
+   - Infra as as Code
+   - Code that provision and configures the resources
+   - Result is called Stack
+   - Json or YAML
+   - Control and track changes
+   - create code or use existing template
+   - store locally or in S3
+   - Cloudformation engine to create stack based on your template
+   - Calls Api calls to provision the resources
+   - Can perform actions only that you have permissions to do
+   - Cloudformation created S3 bucket in each region for you to upload the template file
+   - bucket is accessible to anyone who is with S3 permissions
+   - if the bucket created by Cloudformation already presents, the template added to that bucket
+   - Can use your own bucket.
+Specify the bucket url in a stack
+   - Cloudformation would notify once the stack is created from the bucket
+   - if Cloudformation fails, it rollbacks all the changes by deleting the resources
+   - To update stack resources, can modify the template
+   - no need to recreate the new template
+   - To update a stack
+     - Create a change set by submitting the modified template with different configurations or input values if any
+	 - Cloudformation compares the modified template with old template and generate the change set
+     - can review the changes and confirm
+	 - Can execute the changes to update the stack
+	 - Updates can cause interruptions
+   - Cloudformation Designer
+     - Graphic tool for creating, viewing, modifying the template
+     - diagram your template resource
+     - drag and drop
+     - integrated with Json/Yaml editor
+   - Template components
+     - Format Version
+	 - Description
+	 - Meta Data
+	   - Additional information of the template
+	 - Parameters
+	   - Values to pass to your template at runtime
+	   - can refer parameters from resources and output section
+     - Mappings
+       - mapping of keys and associated values
+       - like lookup table
+     - Conditions
+       - based on the condition create resource, or create dev or prod infra
+     - Transform
+       - For serverless applications
+       - specifies version of the AWS Serverless Application Model to use (SAM)
+	 - Resources
+	   - MANDATORY component
+	   - specifies the stack resource
+	   - like EC2 and its configuration
+	 - Outputs
+	   - describes the values that are returned whenever you view your stack properties
+   - Intrinsic Functions
+     - built in functions to manage your stacks
+	 - Can be used in
+	   - Resources
+	   - Outputs
+	   - Meta data
+	   - to conditionally crete stack resources
+	 - GetAtt
+	 - FindInMap
+	 - Ref
+	 - GetAZs
+	 - ImportValue
+   - Resource Attributes
+     - Creation policy
+	   - When you want to delay your resource creation until another resource is created
+	   - invoked only when Cloudformation creates the associated resources
+	   - currently supported resources are
+	     - AWS::AutoScaling::AutoScalingGroup
+		 - AWS::EC2::Instance
+		 - AWS::Cloudformation::WaitCondition
+	 - Deletion Policy
+	   - When you want to retain or create snapshots before stack is being deleted
+	   - If no deletion policy is associated, Cloudformation deletes the resource by default
+	   - Attributes
+	     - Delete
+		   - By Default deletes the resources
+		   - AWS::RDS::DBCluster resources, default policy is snapshot
+		   - for S3 buckets, you should delete all the objects in the bucket before deleting the bucket
+		 - Retain
+		   - to retain
+		   - Can be used for any resource
+		 - Snapshot
+		   - EBS
+		   - Elasticache
+		   - RDS
+		   - Redshift
+	   - Can use both Retain and Snapshot (costly)

+	 - Depends On
+	   - Specifies the resource creation is depends on another resource
+	 - Meta Data
+	   - If you want to add more meta data to your resources
+	 - Update Policy
+	   - defines how the resource update should be carried out
+   - Nested Stacks
+     - Stacks that creates others stacks
+     - To reuse common template patterns
+     - To create nested stacks, use AWS::CloudFormation::Stack to call/reference other templates
+   - Cross Stack References
+     - to export shared resources
+	 - when you want organize your AWS resources based on life cycle and ownership
+	 - instead of including all your resources in a singe stack
+	 - Can create AWS resources in a separate stacks
+	 - Can refer the required resource outputs from other stacks
+	 - using Fn::ImportValue function
+	 - For example, you have network stack with VPC, security group, subnet and web application stack
+   - Cloudformation Security Best Practices
+     - Only allow specific templates and stack policies, so you can control the source of stack templates and stack policy documents
+	 - Stack Policy - JSON documents describes what you can do during the update operation
+	 - Restrict what resource types can an IAM principle can create
+   - CloudFormation with CloudTrail and SNS
+     - Cloudformation integrates with Cloud Trail
+	 - if Logging is enabled, Cloud Trail logs all the AWS services API calls that were done by CloudFormation

 - Practice
   - ORACLE RAC (Real Application Clusters)  not supported in AWS
+  - AD connector (for ad to connect on perm)
+  - AWS Shield standards - to protect layer 3 and layer 4 attacks like SYN floods and UDP reflection attacks
+  - AWS Shield advanced - includes notification
+  - Route 53 and ELB integration should use alias record.
+Not non alias record.
+  - Storage Gateway can store upto 512 TB
+  - Can attach multiple ENI (elastic network interface) so can assign multiple ip /EIP's
+  - only one virtual private gateway (VGW) can be associated with VPC